 Roadmap summary

 The development activity on the EGI messaging infrastructure foresees the provision of a Restful HTTP API as a layer on top of the existing Message Broker Network.
 The change will be backwards compatible as we will continue the operation of the STOMP interfaces for direct usage of the Message Broker Network.
-Still, we believe after consulting with the major users of the Messaging Service, that everybody will be eager to move to the new Restful Service layer and simplify the maintenance of their client implementations.
+Still, after consulting with the major users of the Messaging Service, we believe that everybody will be eager to move to the new Restful Service layer and simplify the maintenance of their client implementations.

 First project year has been devoted to define the Restful API specification (4.4.1, 4.4.2, 4.4.3, 4.4.4).
 A beta implementation will be completed by M19 (4.4.5), three months earlier of the original schedule.
 The first production level release will be ready by the end of project year 2 (4.4.6, 4.4.7) and a further version will be released at M30 (4.4.8).